 Advertisement

 “It was a brave decision to go with a smaller kitchen,” says Josie.
-“So many people think that a bigger kitchen is better, but this home is a testament to making a smaller, well-designed kitchen work.”
+“So many people think that a bigger kitchen is better.
+But this home is a testament to making a smaller, well-designed kitchen work.”

 Serenity reigns in this space.
 The bed is upholstered in Augustus Marshmallow, a rose-hued fabric from Warwick.
 The linen bedding is Cultiver.